Related Links

 Familiarizing Yourself with the Data Table

-1. Make a data table in your lab notebook, similar to the one shown below.
+1. Make a data table in your lab notebook, similar to the one shown.
 You and the adults who are going to help you should go through the data table and talk about where and how you are going to test each car activity.
 If you don't feel you can do a car activity safely, then you should skip that activity.

 Getting the Passengers and the Car Ready